Multiplication operators on the Bergman space of bounded domains in C^d: Proof of Theorem

-Since each operator in a von Neumann algebra is the linear span of finitely many unitary operators, for any $S$ in $\mathcal{V}^*(\Phi )$, $S$ has the same form as (\ref{2.4}).
-Note that all such vectors $(c_1,\cdots,c_N)$ span a linear subspace of $\mathbb{C}^N$ with dimension not larger than $N $ and $S$ is uniquely determined by the formula (\ref{2.4}) on $\Delta.$ Therefore,
+Since each operator in a von Neumann algebra is a linear combination of four unitary operators in the von Neumann algebra (\cite[Proposition 13.3]{Con} , \cite[Theorem 10.6]{Zhub}) each operator $S$ in $\mathcal{V}^*(\Phi ,\Omega)$ has the same form as (\ref{2.4}).
+Thus $S$ is completely determined by $(c_1,\cdots,c_N)$ in the formula (\ref{2.4}) on $\Delta.$ Noting that vectors $(c_1,\cdots,c_N)$ belong to a subspace of $\mathbb{C}^N$, we have